-- (i) Facilities at the T-junction with the provincial road: - Arrangements should commence immediately to reserve the land on the southwestern side of the R37 junction to provide for either a Category C or a Category B facility and to authorize the specified land uses and to negotiate with oil companies. - Development of the facilities should be scheduled not within 24 months, after which the category of development and the timing should be reassessed. - Detailed design should follow the above, pending the outcome of the agreements - Budget to initiate the implementation program and to fund a portion of the capital should be placed on the provincial budget of 2004. - (ii) Facilities at the entrance to the mine: - Negotiations with the mine should commence immediately on the positioning of the facilities, the category or type of facility and to assist with the funding of the facilities.
+- (i) Facilities at the T-junction with the provincial road: - Arrangements should commence immediately to reserve the land on the southwestern side of the R37 junction to provide for either a Category C or a Category B facility and to authorize the specified land uses and to negotiate with oil companies. - Development of the facilities should be scheduled not within 24 months, after which the category of development and the timing should be reassessed. - Detailed design should follow the above, pending the outcome of the agreements reached.

-- Detailed design should follow pending the outcome of the agreements reached. - Budget to initiate the implementation program and to fund all or part of the capital should be placed on the 2004 provincial budget.
+- Budget to initiate the implementation program and to fund a portion of the capital should be placed on the provincial budget of 2004. - The access road of 7kms leading from the provincial road to the mine should be upgraded at a cost of about R14.0m. - (ii) Facilities at the entrance to the mine: - Negotiations with the mine should commence immediately on the positioning of the facilities, the category or type of facility and to assist with the funding of the facilities. - Detailed design should follow pending the outcome of the agreements reached. - Budget to initiate the implementation program and to fund all or part of the capital should be placed on the 2004 provincial budget.